razi90/fidenaro-docs/docs/mechanics.md

     !!! info inline end "Capital Allocation"

         When a user allocates capital to a vault, they are issued vault shares, that hold a % claim to the assets in the vault.
 Upon redemption, these shares hold a claim to a proportion of each asset in the vault.
 Users can withdraw their assets any time.

 ## Deposit

 When a user allocates funds to a vault, they are issued vault shares corresponding to the increase in Net Asset Value that they contribute to the vault.
 The following sequence of actions takes place:

 1. User initiates a deposit.
 This is expressed in USDC
-2. The vault calculates the Net Asset Value: NAV = SUM(asset_i * price_i)
+2. The vault calculates the Net Asset Value: $NAV = SUM(asset_i * price_i)$
-3. Your vault share % is calculated: Share = Deposit/(Deposit+NAV)
+3. Your vault share % is calculated: $Share = Deposit/(Deposit+NAV)$
 4. New vault shares are issued to the depositor s.t.:

-TODO Formula
+$$Share = NewlyIssued / (NewlyIssued + Outstanding)$$

+so that the amount of newly issued shares:

+$$NewlyIssued = Share * Outstanding/(1-Share)$$

 ## Withdrawal